dentarg/auth0-blog/_posts/2016-11-07-migrating-an-angular1-app-to-angular2-part-1.md

 npm install -g angular-cli
 ```

-> **NOTE:** At the time of writing, the Angular CLI is quite useful but in beta and still very much under development.
+> **Note:** At the time of writing, the Angular CLI is quite useful but in beta and still very much under development.
 There may be times when you encounter errors using it.
 Please consult the [angular-cli GitHub issues](https://github.com/angular/angular-cli/issues/) for resolutions if this occurs.

 ### Initialize ng2-dinos